bilelmoussaoui/nautilus-folder-icons/README.md

 #### For Nautilus

 - `nautilus-python`:
-  - Arch Linux and Arch-derived distros: `python2-nautilus` or `python3-nautilus`
+  - Arch Linux and Arch-derived distros: `python2-nautilus` or `python-nautilus`

 #### For Nemo